Lab Sections - Bacteriology & Mycology

 Fungi and yeasts of veterinary medical significance are identified with conventional methods.
 If antifungal or yeast susceptibility tests are needed, cultures can be referred to a reference laboratory.

-Personnel in the Bacteriology Laboratory include Research Specialist Jesse Bowman, Sr. Research Specialist Nicholas Bartlett and Lab Supervisor Irene Ganjam.
-The Laboratory is under the direction of William H. Fales, BA, MS, PhD, Diplomate, ACVM (Honorary), and Fellow American Academy of Microbiology.
+Personnel in the Bacteriology Laboratory include Research Specialist Jesse Bowman, Research Lab Tech.
+Sr. David Cozad and Lab Supervisor Irene Ganjam.
+The Laboratory is under the direction of Dr. Tamara Gull DVM, PhD, Diplomate ACVIM(LA), ACVPM, ACVM.
 Dr. Thomas J. Reilly, PhD, Clinical Assistant Professor, has research emphasis in Biochemical characterization of Host/Microbe Interaction; Development of PCR Diagnostic Probes for Diseases of bacterial etiology; Vaccine Development.